Monday, November 14, 2011

 *Due to delay, this issue was actually published a month after TMNT (Vol. 1) #16.

-*This issue also featured a bonus pin-up by Peter Laird’s brother, Don Laird, and a self portrait of Eastman and Laird in Mirage Studios by Kevin Eastman and Peter Laird (originally produced for New Age Comics #2 for Fantagraphics, but not seen due to the cancellation of that series).
+*This issue also featured a bonus pin-up by Peter Laird’s brother, Don Laird, and a self portrait of Eastman and Laird in Mirage Studios by Kevin Eastman and Peter Laird (originally seen in Amazing Heroes #107).

 *This issue was adapted for the 4Kids TMNT cartoon as the episode “Return of the Justice Force”.